- Shared Resources

 - MI ECHO

-Will include 2D long axis imaging and analysis to obtain EDV (µL), ESV (µL) and EF (%) and serial short axis imaging for regional wall motion.
+2D long axis imaging for analysis and serial short axis imaging for volumetric analysis and regional wall motion.

 - TAC+ MI (Heart Failure) ECHO